DeepQuestAI/DeepStack-CameraUI/README.md

 * Install the dependencies by navigating into the project repository with `pip install -r requiremnets.txt`

 # Run DeepStack-CameraUI
-To run this streamlit application **locally** , follow these steps
+To run DeepStack-CameraUI, follow these steps :

-* Step 1 : Run deepstack and streamlit
+* Step 1 : Run deepStack

-Execute the following command in the app folder, first run Deepstack with this command:
+  * First run deepstack with this command:
 ```
 docker run -e VISION-FACE=True -v localstorage:/datastore -p 80:5000 deepquestai/deepstack
 ```

 Check [Deepstack Documantation](https://docs.deepstack.cc/) ,then navigate to the src folder and run the streamlit app using :

+* * Navigate to the src folder and run the app using the command:
 ```
 streamlit run app.py
 ```

+Then go to your browser to load the app by visiting the link `https://localhost:8501`.
-* step 2 : Load the application and configure the settings
+* step 2 :  Configure settings and start Detection

-  - Select your API
+  * Select your API
-  - Insert deepstack URL
+  * Enter Deepstack URL (E.g: `http://localhost:80`)
-  - Insert your camera address (0 for Webcam, -1 on Ubuntu or IP camera address)
+  * Enter your camera address
+    * For a WebCam, it will be 0 Windows and -1 on Ubuntu
+    * For IP Camera, type in the full address of video stream for the camera (E.g `http://192.43.51.1:9091/video`)
-  - Press on **Start** button
+  - Press the **Start** button

 Now you will see real-time detection and video feed from your camera displayed in the main app interface.